williamcroberts/tpm2-tools-wiki/Getting-Started.md

 # Introduction
 Since you're here, I will assume you want to get started playing around with a version 2.0 TPM.
+We will use a TPM simulator, so this will work for those without hardware support.

 For those unfamiliar, the TPM provides out-of-band general cryptographic, storage, policy and key management operations (among other things).